Blackboard Ally for Courses

 Alternative Formats

-Ally automatically generates alternative formats of your course content based on the original files.
-These formats are made available alongside the original materials, allowing students to access everything from a single, convenient location.
-No action is required on your part, Ally creates these alternative formats for you.
-However, if needed, you can choose to disable alternative formats for individual content items.
+When a user selects an alternative format from the menu, Ally automatically generates alternative formats of the course content based on the original files.
+These formats are made available alongside the original materials, allowing users to access everything from a single, convenient location.

 Accessibility Scores and Course Accessibility